 The UK education sector is one of the most international in the world.
 Students and staff from the EU and beyond are extremely welcome.
-They make an enormous contribution to the UK and the success of its education institutions.
+International students make an enormous contribution to the UK and the success of its education institutions.

 Does the UK leaving the European Union affect students from the EU?

-If you’re from the EU, EEC or Switzerland, and you’re thinking of coming to study in the UK, there are a few practical things that might change as a result of the UK leaving the EU.
+If you’re from the EU, EEA-EFTA states or Switzerland, and you’re thinking of coming to study in the UK, there are a few practical things that might change as a result of the UK leaving the EU on 31 January 2021.
 These depend on when you arrive in the UK.

-Will EU students have to pay the same as international students to study in the UK?
+Will EU students have to pay the same university fees as international students to study in the UK?

-This won’t change if you’re applying for a place at a university or further education institution in the UK in the 2020-21 academic year.
-You will continue to be eligible for ‘home fee status’ – in other words, you will be charged the same tuition fees as UK students and can still apply for a student loan in England, Northern Ireland or Wales, or have your fees paid by SAAS if you are studying as an undergraduate in Scotland.
+This won’t change if you start a course at a university or further education institution in the UK before July 2021.
+You will continue to be eligible for ‘home fee status’ – in other words, you will be charged the same tuition fees as UK students, and you can still apply for a student loan in England, Northern Ireland or Wales, or have your fees paid by SAAS if you are studying as an undergraduate in Scotland.

 If you’re an EU national, or from the EEA-EFTA states or Switzerland and have already started your course in the UK, you are also guaranteed your existing status for the duration of your studies.

 These guarantees apply for the full duration of your course, even if it finishes after 31 December 2020.

-Will EU students EU need a visa to study in the UK?
+Will EU students need a visa to study in the UK?

 If you arrive in the UK before 1 January 2021, you will not need a visa.
 If you plan to stay in the UK longer than 1 January 2021 (for example, to complete your full course), you’ll need to apply online for the EU Settlement Scheme.
 The scheme is free of charge.
 You should apply as soon as possible after you’ve arrived in the UK, and by 30 June 2021.